MinecraftForge/Documentation/docs/resources/server/advancements.md

 ```

 !!! note
     Typically, trigger instances have a static constructor which allow these instances to be easily created for data generation.
+These static factory methods can also be statically imported instead of the class itself.

     ```java
     public static ExampleTriggerInstance instance(EntityPredicate.Builder playerBuilder, ItemPredicate.Builder itemBuilder) {